icta-tecaji/linux-containers/09_LXD_LXD_Basic_Usage/README.md

 - **Using the built-in image remotes**
 - Using a remote LXD as an image server
 - Manually importing an image

+Images are **available from remote image stores** but you can also **create your own images**, either based on an existing instances or a rootfs image.

+Each image is identified by a fingerprint (SHA256).
+To make it easier to manage images, LXD allows defining one or more aliases for each image.

+When you create an instance using a remote image, **LXD downloads the image and caches it locally**.
+It is stored in the local image store with the cached flag set.

+> LXD can automatically keep images that come from a remote server up to date.

 The lxc CLI command comes pre-configured with the following **default remote image servers**: